seyoungjkim/penn-course-timetable/README.md

 }
 ```

-# Possible Issues
+# Issues
-* More class types than LEC, SEM, REC?
+* Parsing two or three-letter course codes (BE 100 renders as BE -100 in the PDF), and many CIS courses are not being
+properly separated

 # Solved Issues
+* Class types - LEC, REC, LAB, SEM, SRT, STU, CLN, ONL, IND
 * Day combinations - instead of hard-coding MW or TR, used a regex that accepts strings which are some combination of
 M, T, W, R, F, S, U
 * Page splits - convert entire document to text at once
-* Parsing two or three-letter course codes (BE 100 renders as BE -100 in the PDF)